gracelang/language/spec.md

 In addition, variables can be annotated as having type `Unknown`.
 Unknown is not a type, but a label that the type system uses when reasoning about the values of expressions.
-Parameters and variables that lack explicit type  are implicitly annotated with type `Unknown`.
+Parameters and variables that lack explicit types  are implicitly annotated with type `Unknown`.

 Types {#ObjectTypes}